Polavaram Project: History

 In July 1941, the first conceptual proposal for the project was mooted by the Madras Presidency.
 Diwan Bahadur L. Venkatakrishna Iyer, then Chief Engineer in the Presidency's irrigation department, made the first survey of the project site and made a definitive proposal for a reservoir at Polavaram.
 Sri Iyer not only envisaged cultivation of 350000 acres over two crop seasons through this project, but also planned for a 40 MW hydroelectric plant within the project.
 The project, when it was conceived in 1946–47, was estimated to cost Rs 129 crore.

 In 1980, Chief Minister of Andhra Pradesh Tanguturi Anjaiah laid the foundation stone for the Polavaram irrigation project.
-In the year 2004, Y. S. Rajasekhara Reddy performed bhoomi pooja with the estimation cost of 8,261 cr, and the administrative sanction was accorded for construction of right and left canals at a cost of Rs 1,320 crore and Rs 1,353 crore.

-Y. S. Rajasekhara Reddy Congress government completed 33% of project before 2014.
 The Polavaram Project Authority was constituted by the Union Cabinet in May 2014 and the construction of project head works were taken up.
 The Naidu government acquired the necessary lands for the right canal by solving court petition issues of farmers who lost their agricultural lands from both districts of West Godavari and Krishna; the Pattiseema Lift Irrigation Project has been launched in order to pump the Godavari river water and sent it to the Krishna river.
 In June, the state was bifurcated under the Andhra Pradesh Reorganisation Act.
 In December 2017, it was reported that the project contractor, Transstroy, was seeking a deadline extension and a budget escalation.
 Transstroy was reported to have its ₹4,300 crore loan turn NPA in July 2015.
 In January 2018, the state government signed a new contract for the project spillway, spill channel, and stilling basin concrete work with Navayuga Engineering.
 By June 2018, 110355 acres of the required 168213 acres had been acquired.
-On June 11, 2018, the Polavaram diaphragm wall was completed, marking a significant milestone in the project construction.
-On January 7, 2019, the Polavaram project entered the Guinness Book of World Records by pouring 32,100 cubic meters of concrete in 24 hours by Navayuga Engineering.
+On 11 June 2018, the Polavaram diaphragm wall was completed, marking a significant milestone in the project construction.
+On 7 January 2019, the Polavaram project entered the Guinness Book of World Records by pouring 32,100 cubic meters of concrete in 24 hours by Navayuga Engineering.
 The project beat the existing record of 21,580 cubic meters, which was achieved by Abdul Wahid Bin Shabib, RALS Contracting LLC and Alfa Eng.
-Consultant (all UAE), in Dubai between May 18 and 20 in 2017.
+Consultant (all UAE), in Dubai between 18 and 20 May in 2017.
 The Chief minister of Andhra Pradesh N. Chandrababu Naidu unveiled the first crest gate on 24 December 2018.